 No one likes a hangover after a big holiday event, but in the retail world, the weeks after the holiday season can often feel like one.
 Where just a few days earlier you were all smiles seeing those brand new cartons and shipping labels heading out the bay door by the thousands, but now you are watching carts full of damaged, recycled, thrice-used duct-taped boxes tumble onto your Receiving Dock.
 The scene of a busy packing line speedily assembling, packing and taping up your new cartons has now been replaced by the sound of cutters opening boxes and tape being ripped off, while piles of random packing from other Brands and newspapers grow all around.
 It’s not surprising if you see that unsightly corner of your warehouse as your own “Island of Misfit Toys”.
 But it doesn’t have to be that way.

-If you are willing to set up your Returns process as a business opportunity, and not the “chore” it often seems to be, then you can turn it into something far more productive for your business.
+If you are willing to set up your Product Returns process as a business opportunity, and not the “chore” it often seems to be, then you can turn it into something far more productive for your business.
 There are four core areas to plan for if you want to